omidraha/score/README.md

 Intro
 =====

-This is a Github Score Application to rank repositories based on forks and starts.
+This is a GitHub Score Application to rank repositories based on forks and starts.

 Stack